Easiest Business Credit Cards to Get in Canada 2026

 Why easy-approval helps: Secured cards may offer a first step, but corporate cards without personal guarantees provide stronger liability separation.

 Key takeaway: Freelancers transitioning to incorporated status benefit from cards that recognize early-stage operations while protecting personal credit.
-Venn also supports sole propietors.
+Venn also supports sole proprietors.

 Scenario: A Canadian travel agency sees strong summer sales but low winter revenue, creating cash flow gaps.